segmentio/golines/README.md

 view of a file with very long lines.
 More example pairs can be found in the [`_fixtures`](_fixtures) directory.

+## Version support

+The latest version of `golines` requires golang 1.18 due to generics-related dependencies.
+If you need to use `golines` with an older version of go, install the tool from the `v0.9.0` release.

 ## Usage

 First, install the tool: